-221

-$$Y{j} = \frac{\sum (C{i,j} \times Y{i})}{\sum VOC{j}}$$
+$$Y{j} = \frac{\sum \left(C{i,j} \times Y{i}\right)}{\sum VOC{j}}$$ (3)

-(3)

-222 Where, Y_j is the SOA yield of source j (unitless). $C{i,j}$ is the weight percent (by carbon) 223 of species i in which can be identified by measurements or references from source j 224 (wtC%).
-VOC_i is the weight percent (by carbon) of total identified SOA precursors 225 and unidentified species.
-Identified non-SOA precursors were excluded from total 226 VOC emissions.
-The weight percentages of identified species were determined by the 227 measurements above.
-The unidentified species accounted for about 25%, 60%, and 228 50% in gasoline, diesel, and motorcycle exhausts, repectively.
-Considering IVOCs 229 which had high SOA formation potentials were not measured in this study, we 230 combined the amounts of alkanes and aromatics larger than C12 and polycyclic 231 aromatics from Gentner et al. (2012) with the identified species to compare the 232 differences of SOA yields with or without IVOCs.
-Y_i is the yield of species i under 233 high-NOx condition considering the study was focusing on urban area with high NOx 234 concentration (unitless).
-The yield for each SOA precursor was referenced from 235 Gentner et al. (2012), which listed the yields of known and estimated compounds 236 using a combination of measured SOA yields derived from laboratory-chamber 237 experiments and approximate SOA yields based on box modeling.
+Where, Y_i is the SOA yield of source j (unitless). $C{i,j}$ is the weight percent (by carbon) of species i which can be identified by measurements or references from source j (wtC%).
+VOC_i is the weight percent (by carbon) of total identified SOA precursors and unidentified species.
+Identified non-SOA precursors were excluded from total VOC emissions.
+The weight percentages of identified species were determined by the measurements above.
+The unidentified species accounted for about 25%, 60%, and 50% in gasoline, diesel, and motorcycle exhausts, repectively.
+Considering IVOCs which had high SOA formation potentials were not measured in this study, we estimated the amounts of IVOCs including alkanes and aromatics larger than C12 and polycyclic aromatics based on Gentner et al. (2012) and varied them by one order of magnitude.
+Y_i is the yield of species i under high-NOx condition considering the study was focusing on urban area with high NOx concentration (unitless).
+The yield for each SOA precursor was referenced from Gentner et al. (2012), which listed the yields of known and estimated compounds using a combination of measured SOA yields derived from laboratory-chamber experiments and approximate SOA yields based on box modeling.
+However, considering the average organic loading in Shanghai (15.5μg·m-3) was relatively higher than that in the reference (10μg·m-3), we recalculated the SOA yields of the compounds using a semi-empirical model based on absorptive gas-particle partitioning of two semi-volatile products introduced by Odum et al. (1997).
+The SOA yields of straight alkanes increased by an average of 16% in the range of 12-17 carbon atoms, C6-8 aromatics increased by ~19%, and naphthalene increased by ~12%.
+The yields of the compounds in similar chemical class were corrected based on the increments above.

-238 2.3 Air pollution observation and vehicular OA contribution determination
+2.3 Air pollution observation and vehicular OA contribution determination

-239 2.3.1 Air pollution observation
+2.3.1 Air pollution observation